National law · source: Normattiva

 National principles, in a human-centric dimension

-It lays down national principles and rules on the research, experimentation, development, adoption and use of AI systems and models, in a human-centric dimension, and adapts the Italian legal order to Regulation (EU) 2024/1689.
-It intervenes in specific sectors (healthcare, employment, intellectual professions, public administration, justice), on copyright and on the Criminal Code, and delegates to the Government the completion of the regulatory framework.
+It sets out national principles and rules on the research, experimentation, development, adoption and use of AI systems and models, in a human-centric dimension, and aligns the Italian legal order with Regulation (EU) 2024/1689.
+It intervenes in specific sectors (healthcare, employment, intellectual professions, public administration, justice), on copyright and on the Criminal Code, and delegates to the Government the completion of the framework.

 Normattiva · Law 132/2025